ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-Because accurate multi-layer troubleshooting depends on establishing a global view of cross-layer dependency relationships, any disruption or stale state in the underlying network topology discovery mechanisms will directly degrade the accuracy of the incident process's probable root cause identification and service impact analysis.
+Because accurate multi-layer troubleshooting depends on establishing a global view of cross-layer dependency relationships, any disruption or stale state in the underlying network topology discovery mechanisms will directly degrade the accuracy of the Incident Process's probable root cause identification and service impact analysis.

 In addition, the YANG module defined in this document is intended to automate and streamline incident dispatching at the network layer so that integration with